oceanprotocol-archive/predict-eth/examples/end-to-end-gentle.md

 # End-to-end example: Gentle introduction

+## 0. About the Challenge:

+### 0.1 Introduction

-This is an example full submission to the challenge.
+This is an example of a full submission to the challenge.
 You can use it as starting point, for your own work.

 Remember:
 -  You do not have to win, just make a full submission (like this one)